-- 1. E-government solutions should be developed in consultation with the end-users and CSOs to ensure solutions are accessible and inclusive for everyone, efficient, trustworthy, safe, subject to privacy and controlled by humans229. - EU institutions and Member States must provide alternatives to e-government services to ensure that those who do not have the possibility to use digital tools, and persons with disabilities or with low digital literacy can still be adequately engaged and served appropriately230. - 3.
-E-government public data and documents at national, regional and local levels should be accessible, according to the Web Accessibility Directive231, and usable in open formats, and the content should be user-friendly, both in terms of the language used and its location232.
+- E-government solutions should be developed in consultation with the endusers and CSOs to ensure solutions are accessible and inclusive for everyone, efficient, trustworthy, safe, subject to privacy and controlled by humans. - 2.
+EU institutions and Member States must provide alternatives to e-government services to ensure that those who do not have the possibility to use digital tools, and persons with disabilities or with low digital literacy can still be adequately engaged and served appropriately. - 3.
+E-government public data and documents at national, regional and local levels should be accessible, according to the Web Accessibility Directive, and usable in open formats, and the content should be user-friendly, both in terms of the language used and its location.

 - 4. Access to free, equal and affordable internet as a fundamental right of every EU citizen: given the importance today of having access to the internet for a significant number of vital tasks, access to the internet should be guaranteed for everyone.
-In this respect, specific EU- and nationally-funded programmes could be allocated for vulnerable groups and people at risk of poverty or social exclusion to ensure they can afford to use the internet233. - 5.
-The EU should provide public services that are fully accessible for hard-to-reach segments of the population, by: a) funding and collaborating with CSOs which currently support those excluded from the digital transition; b) expanding initiatives that support and guide citizens in the digital transition (such as France's 'conseillers numériques'), adapting them if needed and learning from both their failures and successes234. - The EU should ensure that publicly financed software developed for public sector e-government solutions is made available under a free and opensource software licence235. - EU institutions and Member States should ensure safe, secure and privacyrespecting national electronic identification schemes across borders in order to create an effective European Digital Identity (eID) that enables safe and easy access to digital public services and online tools236. - 8.
-EU institutions and Member States should encourage and leverage "the transformative, innovative and collaborative power of open source, its principles and development practices"237 in e-government.
-They should also promote the sharing and reuse of software solutions, knowledge and expertise to deliver better e-government services that benefit society and lower society's costs.
+In this respect, specific EU- and nationally-funded programmes could be allocated for vulnerable groups and people at risk of poverty or social exclusion to ensure they can afford to use the internet. - 5.
+The EU should provide public services that are fully accessible for hard-to-reach segments of the population, by: a) funding and collaborating with CSOs which currently support those excluded from the digital transition; b) expanding initiatives that support and guide citizens in the digital transition (such as France's 'conseillers numériques'), adapting them if needed and learning from both their failures and successes. - 6.
+The EU should ensure that publicly financed software developed for public sector e-government solutions is made available under a free and open-source software licence. - 7.
+EU institutions and Member States should ensure safe, secure and privacy-respecting national electronic identification schemes across borders in order to create an effective European Digital Identity (eID) that enables safe and easy access to digital public services and online tools. - 8.
+EU institutions and Member States should encourage and leverage "the transformative, innovative and collaborative power of open source, its principles and development practices"raising-principles and development practices"raising-principles and development practices"raising-principles and reuse of software solutions, knowledge and expertise to deliver better e-government services that benefit society and lower society's costs.